cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 # Data Members

 Data members are created and destroyed as part of the object’s lifecycle.
-When an instance of a class is created, memory is allocated for all data members of that object.
-The order in which data members are created and destroyed is determined by their order of declaration within the class definition.
-Data members are created in the order they are listed in the class, and they are destroyed in the reverse order when the object goes out of scope or is explicitly deleted.
+When an instance of a class is created, memory is allocated for all data members of that object, and data members are created in their order of declaration within the class definition.
+When the object goes out of scope or is explicitly deleted, data members are destroyed in the reverse order of their declaration.
 Data members may include fundamental types, pointers, references, built-in arrays, bit fields, or other user-defined types.

 A rational number is expressed as the quotient of two integers: $\frac{n}{d}$ (numerator over denominator).
-The choice for integer data members is natural, given the formal definition of rational numbers: the equivalence class of the quotient set of the Cartesian product of all integers (excluding zero from the set of integers in the second term of the product).
+The choice for integer data members is natural given the formal definition of rational numbers, which is the equivalence class of the quotient set of the Cartesian product of all integers (excluding zero from the set of integers in the second term of the product).
 Restating that definition in terms of the rational number class, the numerator can be any integer value, and the denominator can be any integer value but zero.

 ## Invariants